memelissa/cse15l-lab-reports/lab-report-4-week-8.md

 ![SnippetTests](JUnitOutput.png)

-The tests for Snippet1, Snippet2, Snippet3 failed, as seen within the terminal which states,
+The tests for Snippet1, Snippet2, Snippet3 failed, as seen within the terminal which states:
 ```
 There were 3 failures:
 1) snippet1Test(MarkdownParseTest)...